adgross/bank-broker-simulator/README.md

 This project create a simple bank broker simulation, where the user can buy and sell quotes.
 The system should escalate using kubernetes and kafka, the business logic is splited in small microservice instances.

+### How it works

+The microservices:
+- stock-exchange-simulator generate a random value each 5 seconds, it acts as an external service from where our system gets monetary info.
+- bank-broker receive the requests from the users (web back-end).
+It is responsible to process and store user transactions.
+- frontend render the web page.
+Send to users the html, javascript and css.
+- balance store the current user balance, works like a cache, it gets transactions from bank-broker (via kafka) and always store the current balance value (after transactions get processed).

 ### Dependencies

 - Java 11.